openwisp/openwisp-docs/user/quickstart.rst

 0. Try the Demo
 ---------------

-Before installing we recommend taking a look at :doc:`the OpenWISP Demo system <../tutorials/demo>` to get a quick overview.
+Before installing OpenWISP, we recommend that you try out the :doc:`OpenWISP Demo system <../tutorials/demo>`.
+This will give you an overview of how the system works.
+Once you have taken a look at the demo follow the steps below.

 .. _install_server: